ShadowBumble/shadowbumble.github.io/_posts/2025-06-13-IntoTheAbyss.md

 I see my blog as a vehicle that primarily helps me understand topics better and learn something new.
 Writing these topics down helps me tremendously in the learning process—and maybe, just maybe, I can help a few others along the way.<br>

 In this specific post, I’ll be talking about how my interest in Offensive Development has been reawakened.
-The blog is written in the context on when this all was happening ofcourse the Blog itself was written a few days later.<br>
+The blog was written in the context of when this all was happening.
+Of course, the blog itself was published a few days later.<br>

 It's Friday night and I'm going through some old blogs looking for new interesting ways to avoid defenses and inspire me so i can twist those technique's a bit.
 On this specific night my interest peaked by a tactic used in one of the older campaign's from the threat actor BianLian. <br>